 It’s hard to remember a time when graphics card prices weren’t affected by the ongoing chip shortage, as well as unprecedented demand from both cryptocurrency miners and those looking to upgrade their gaming PC.
 Unfortunately, there has been no leaks or rumours on the price of Nvidia RTX 4000 GPUs, but we can look to the RTX 3000 and RTX 2000 cards for a ballpark estimate.

 Both of Nvidia’s previous RTX graphics card generations have launched with a base price of $499 USD, with the RTX 2070 and RTX 3070 respectively.
-However, given that the cost of wafers has risen, it’s possible we may also see the MSRP of RTX 4000 increase by about 10% to $549 USD.
+However, given the recent price hike in silicon wafers, it’s possible we may also see the MSRP of RTX 4000 GPUs increase by about 10% to $549 USD.
 However, we did see a slight decrease in price from the RTX 2060’s MSRP of $349 USD compared to the RTX 3060’s $329 USD.

 Nvidia rtx 4000 specs

-Nvidia is keeping the RTX 4000 specs under well-guarded lock and key, but one key detail has managed to slip out.
-Leaks suggest that the RTX 4080 GPU will feature almost double the amount of CUDA cores compared to the RTX 3080, but there’s no way to extrapolate exact performance by using CUDA core counts.
+Nvidia is keeping the RTX 4000 specs under a well-guarded lock and key, but some key details have managed to slip out.
+Leaks suggest that graphics cards such as the RTX 4090 and RTX 4080, which will likely use the flagship AD102 GPU die, may feature up to 71% more CUDA cores than RTX 3000.

 Nvidia RTX 4000 benchmarks

 No Nvidia RTX 4000 game or production benchmarks have leaked yet.
-Nonetheless, leakers claim that team green’s new GPUs feature up to double the performance of the current RTX 3000 lineup.
+Nonetheless, leakers claim that graphics cards like the GeForce RTX 4090 could double the performance of the RTX 3090 in both standard rasterisation and ray tracing.

 However, ever higher levels of performance require ever higher levels of power draw.
 This is where the new PCIe Gen 5 interface comes into play, which was first seen on an RTX 3090 during Intel’s Innovation event.
 It can provide up to a staggering 600W of power to a graphics card but is also much more compact and less fiddly than the PCIe eight-pin power connectors we’ve become so accustomed to.